Quantitative Propagation of Chaos for 2D Viscous Vortex Model with General Circulations on the Whole Space: Sharp Logarithmic Growth Estimates

 and the Gaussian upper bound

 then the following logarithmic growth estimates hold for any time $t$,

+for some large constants $B_1,B_2,B_3,B_4$.
+Combining with the Gaussian lower bound in Lemma \ref{gaussianbelow}, we deduce that

+These estimates are now sharp in time, since they coincide with the estimates of the heat kernel and the Oseen vortex. \end{prop}

-\end{prop} The proof of Proposition \ref{logarithmic} is almost the same as in \cite{feng2023quantitative}, namely applying the Bernstein's method by creating some auxiliary functions and propagating them along the parabolic equation \eqref{fp}.
+The basic idea of the proof of is almost the same as in \cite{feng2023quantitative}, namely applying the Bernstein's method by creating some auxiliary functions and propagating them along the parabolic equation \eqref{fp}.
 Using the specific structure of the coefficients of the equation, we are able to apply the Grigor'yan parabolic maximum principle \cite{grigor2006heat,grigoryan2009heat} to deduce the non-positivity of those auxiliary functions, leading to our desired estimates.
-For the sake of completeness, we present the proof again in the following subsections.
+However, in order to obtain the sharp time dependence of the estimate, we have modified the proof using some new techniques motivated by \cite{hamilton1993matrix}.